 MBM428 Product Development and Design

-the course also has a particular focus om product development as a part of a business model innovation logic.
+The course also has a particular focus on product development as part of a business model innovation logic.

 Lectures: Only a few traditional lectures will be held.

-Itslearning lectures: Most of the course will be itslearning lectures.
-A typical itslearning lecture means that the students read a few articles on a topic.
+Canvas lectures: Most of the course will be Canvas lectures.
+A typical Canvas lecture means that the students read a few articles on a topic.
 In addition, full text lecture notes will be available to clarify and explain the main topics in the articles.
 Also, relevant videos and/or links to websites will be available for the students to illustrate and complement the articles and lecture notes.

-Course paper: You will be working on the course paper throughout the course.
+Course paper: You will be working on the course paper - guided by the course responsible - throughout the course.
 The course paper will be supervised and the groups will get feed-back three times on the course paper during the course.

 Presentation for expert panel: At the end of the course each of the groups should present their course paper.
-An expert panel will participate and evaluate and give feedback to the presentation of each of the groups.
+An external expert will participate and give feed-back to the presentation of each of the groups.

 As can be seen, this course has a somewhat alternative pedagogical approach.
 It has a focus on guidance and supervision of students work rather than traditional lecturing.